darwinanddavis/DataPortfolio/disease.md

 ### Tasks

-* Integrate lab data on host-parasite infection in the _Biomphalara glabrata_ and _Schistosoma mansoni_ system to build a population transmission model to forecast human exposure risk.
+* Built a between-host transmission model and a within-host bioenergetics model of host-parasite infection in the human schistosome to forecast human exposure risk for schistosomiasis.
-* Simulate the consequences of applying chemical control strategies (molluscicides) that vary in frequency and intensity for mediating human-infectious parasite output throughout the transmission season.
+* Simulated the consequences of applying chemical control strategies (molluscicides) that vary in frequency and intensity for mediating human-infectious parasite output throughout the transmission season.

 ### Outcomes